 Catholic friend, do you see any favored treatment in that response to Mary?
-Does that justify veneration or praise to her for being Jesus’ mother, as is the typical practice in Catholicism?
-While Jesus still honored his mother, according to Exodus 20:12, he always exalted God, His truth and His will first at all times, especially when Mary would stand in the way of God’s will.
+Does that justify veneration or praise to her for being Jesus' mother, as is the typical practice of the Catholic Church?
+While Jesus still honored his mother, according to Exodus 20:12, he always exalted God, His truth and His will first at all times, especially when Mary would stand in the way of God's will.

 Jesus sometimes did not grant Mary's request or even acknowledge her presence.
 This is a blow to many who imagine Jesus as a type of momma's boy who obeyed whatever Mary requested.
 Folks, here is the truth: